jaythad13/Mathematikezettelkasten/Algebraic Geometry --- math-176/notes/Pythagorean triples and conic sections.md

 $$
 \lambda = \frac{(2 A x_{0} + B y_{0} + D) n + (B x_{0} + 2 C y_{0} + E)m}{A n^{2} + B mn + C m^{2}}.
 $$
+This gives us that the intersection of the line and curve is a rational point.
+Again, the fact that any rational point gives us a line of rational slope through itself and $(0, -1)$ means that this gives us all the rational points.

 Specifically,